JanHerca/urantiapedia/output/wikijs/en/article/606/A_Vision_For_The_Future.md

 Jesus preached the gospel of the kingdom, the Fatherhood of God, our sonship with the Father, and the brotherhood of all men.
 He spoke of a spiritual kingdom in the hearts of men.
 However his disciples were quite unable to give up their concepts of an earthly messianic kingdom.
 They converted Jesus' death on the cross into a sacrificial act for the forgiveness of sins, a doctrine that brought enormous relief to the poor, the sick, and the unfortunate who believed that their lot was a punishment for sin.
 Later Christian doctrine failed to come to terms with an apparent contradiction between the perfect love and mercy of God and the perfect righteousness and justice of God; hence the atonement doctrine lives on to the present day. _The URANTIA Book_ teaches that:

 > “_The affectionate heavenly Father, whose spirit indwells his children on earth, is not a divided personality — one of justice and one of mercy — neither does it require a mediator to secure the Father's favor or forgiveness.
-Divine righteousness is not dominated by strict retributive justice; God as a father transcends God as a judge._” ([UB 2:6.6](/en/The_Urantia_Book/2#p6_6))
+Divine righteousness is not dominated by strict retributive justice; God as a father transcends God as a judge._” (<a id="a52_343"></a>[UB 2:6.6](/en/The_Urantia_Book/2#p6_6))

 The concept of a Father-God who is love and our sonship with the Father not only predicates the brotherhood of all men, but also has the potential to displace the atonement doctrine.
 Both of these concepts have scriptural backing in the New Testament.
 The Lord's prayer begins with the words ‘Our Father’ and the concept that we are sons and children of the Father has backing in the gospels of Matthew, Luke, and John, in Paul's letters to the Romans, Galatians, and Philippians, and in 1 John.
 The latter also tells us that God is love.